Presentation: Pregnancy at risk of haemophilia A

 - Refer the woman to clinical genetics for review by a clinical geneticist or a genetic counsellor.

-- If seen pre-conceptually, refer the woman to an adult haemostasis consultant based in a haemophilia comprehensive care centre for genomic counselling, consideration of pre-implantation genomic testing and ongoing shared pregnancy care with the woman’s local maternity provider.
+- If seen pre-conceptually, refer the woman to an adult haemostasis consultant based in a haemophilia comprehensive care centre for genetic counselling, consideration of preimplantation genetic testing and ongoing shared pregnancy care with the woman’s local maternity provider.

 - Haemostasis consultants with expertise in bleeding conditions will review the NHS England National Genomic Test Directory eligibility criteria to determine which test is the most relevant.